Rectified 5-simplexes: Intersection of two 5-simplices

 It is also the intersection of a 6-cube with the hyperplane that bisects the 6-cube's long diagonal orthogonally.
 In this sense it is the 5-dimensional analog of the regular hexagon, octahedron, and bitruncated 5-cell.
 This characterization yields simple coordinates for the vertices of a birectified 5-simplex in 6-space: the 20 distinct permutations of (1,1,1,−1,−1,−1).

 The vertices of the birectified 5-simplex can also be positioned on a hyperplane in 6-space as permutations of (0,0,0,1,1,1).
 This construction can be seen as facets of the birectified 6-orthoplex.

 Related polytopes

-k_22 polytopes
+k_{22} polytopes

 The birectified 5-simplex, 0_{22}, is second in a dimensional series of uniform polytopes, expressed by Coxeter as k_{22} series.
 The birectified 5-simplex is the vertex figure for the third, the 1_{22}.
 The fourth figure is a Euclidean honeycomb, 2_{22}, and the final is a noncompact hyperbolic honeycomb, 3_{22}.
 Each progressive uniform polytope is constructed from the previous as its vertex figure.